 Outworx Docs ships a webhooks playground that turns that loop into something you can see, replay, and verify.
 A unique capture URL catches incoming requests in real-time.
 Send-test fires signed payloads at any handler.
 Replay re-runs a captured request against a different URL.
 And the HMAC verifier matches signatures from ten different webhook providers — Stripe, GitHub, Shopify, Square, Linear, HubSpot, Zoom, Zendesk, Slack — entirely in your browser.

-This guide walks the whole flow: capturing a real webhook, replaying it against your local handler, sending test events, and verifying signatures.
+This guide walks the whole flow: capturing a real webhook, replaying it against your local handler, sending test events, verifying signatures, locking inboxes down for production traffic, and the FAQ that always comes up about tunnels, retention, and rate limits.

 Prerequisites

 You don't need a project, a spec, or any prior setup.
-Webhooks is standalone.
+Webhooks is a standalone workspace at /webhooks in the dashboard.

 Go to /webhooks in the dashboard and click + New inbox.
 Give it a label like "Stripe staging" — only you see it.
 Linking to a project is optional and we'll skip it for now.